erikjanwestendorp/UmbracoDocs/Reference/Cache/index.md

 In normal environments caching seems to be a pretty standard concept.
 If you are a package developer or developer who is going to publish a codebase to a loadbalanced environment then you need to be aware of how to invalidate your cache properly, so that it works in load balanced environments.
 If it is not done correctly then your package and/or codebase will not work the way that you would expect in a load balanced scenario.

+**If you are caching businesslogic data that changes based on a user's action in the backoffice and you are not using an *ICacheRefresher* then you will need to review your code and update it based on the below documentation.**

 ## Getting and clearing cached content

 [See our example on how to cache tags](examples/tags.md).